A characterisation of the category of compact Hausdorff spaces: Richter's Theorem

-is a lattice isomorphism, with inverse $\psi\colon \F(\B(\sum_{I}{\1}))\to \Sub{\sum_{I}{\1}}$ given by $\psi(F)=\bigwedge{F}$.
-We remark that the latter map is well-defined because $\C$ is complete, whence mono-complete.
-On the other hand, it is readily seen that $\phi$ is well-defined and preserves arbitrary suprema.
-Thus, it suffices to show that $\phi$ is a bijection.
+is a bounded lattice isomorphism, where $\F(\B(\sum_{I}{\1}))$ is the lattice of filters of the Boolean center of $\Sub{\sum_{I}{\1}}$.
+The map $\phi$ is readily seen to preserve arbitrary suprema.
+Thus, it suffices to show that it is a bijection.